aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 if head s == "[" && last s == "]"
 then Text.replace "]" "" (Text.replace "[" "" s)
 ```

+Note:

+So, what's the naive approach to this?

 ---